This article shows how to set up Windows 2000 on a new virtual machine using Microsoft Hyper-V virtualization software.

 Microsoft released four editions of Windows 2000, Professional, Server, Advanced Server, and Data Center Server.

-Windows 2000, although very similar to Windows 98, was a highly improved version in terms of system security and stability.
+Windows 2000, although very similar to Windows 98, was a highly improved version regarding system security and stability.

-Step 2: Before installing a Windows system after running Hyper-V, you need to create an External Switch to add guest machines to your local network.
+Step 2: Before installing a Windows system after running Hyper-V, you must create an External Switch to add guest machines to your local network.
 With the Default Switch, virtual machines cannot obtain an IP address from the IP block in your local network.
-Therefore, you should use External Switch as it is healthier to assign an IP address to the VM from the local DHCP server.
-After opening the Virtual Switch Manager tool from the Actions section, create the External adapter.
+Therefore, you should use External Switch, as assigning an IP address to the VM from the local DHCP server is healthier.
+Create the External adapter after opening the Virtual Switch Manager tool from the Actions section.

-Step 3: Open Virtual Switch Manager and select External, click the Create Virtual Switch button, and then select the Ethernet or Wi-Fi adapter of your physical computer in the External Network setting and click OK to close the window.
+Step 3: Open Virtual Switch Manager and select External, click the Create Virtual Switch button, and then select your physical computer’s Ethernet or Wi-Fi adapter in the External Network setting and click OK to close the window.

-Step 4: Since Windows 2000 is a legacy operating system, you need to create a VHD virtual disk that supports legacy systems in order to run it more efficiently in the VM.
-Create a 2 GB VHD disk in the wizard that opens after clicking New and then Virtual Disk in the Actions pane.
+Step 4: Since Windows 2000 is a legacy operating system, you must create a VHD virtual disk that supports legacy systems to run it more efficiently in the VM.
+Create a 2 GB VHD disk in the wizard that opens after clicking New and Virtual Disk in the Actions pane.

 Step 5: After creating the external adapter and virtual disk, click Actions / New / Virtual Machine to start the virtual PC creation wizard.